Nature Loo Compost Toilets

 The Classic range is complete with everything required for installation, including pedestal and seat, except, for the external vent pipe and absorption trench materials, which can be bought from your local hardware store for about $80.
 The minimum height required to install the chamber beneath the floor is 750 mm.

-Easy to follow installation and maintenance manual.
+- Easy to follow DIY Installation and Maintenance manual.

 Trolley is available as an optional extra.